-Customers like how Outlook help them stay organized.
+Customers like how Outlook helps them stay organized.
 Microsoft Graph brings these features to app developers, enabling them to build customer workflows that optimize on discovery and improve efficiency and productivity:

 Customers organize their messages in different ways - some leave all messages in the Inbox and simply search for them, others file their messages in folders.
 They like Outlook's flexible and intuitive approach that supports both flat and folder-based organizations.
 Apps can conveniently filter, search, or sort messages in specific folders or the user's entire mailbox.

 Outlook categories are differentiated by name and color.
 Categories allow customers to tag messages to enhance organization and discovery.
 Apps can access and define a user's master list of categories.
 More, that list is shared across Outlook messages, as well as events, contacts, tasks, and group posts, and opens up creative scenarios for app developers.
 For example, an online training provider can color-code the emails, course events, and follow-up assignments for each course a user has enrolled in.

 Additionally, app users can change the importance of a message (or event or task), or flag a message for follow-up.
 (Flagging is currently in preview in Microsoft Graph.)

 The rules API takes message organization to the next level.
 Apps can set up Inbox rules to promptly handle incoming messages and reduce email clutter.
 For example, an app can automatically move messages to another folder if their subject lines contain certain keywords, and assign categories and importance to make them easier for later follow-up.

 Write smarter apps that leverage intelligence

 Use Microsoft Graph to suggest contextual data to your app users:

 Check mail tips while still composing a message to get useful status information about a recipient (such as the recipient sending an auto-reply or has a full mailbox).
 Mail tips can alert apps of certain conditions so to take more efficient follow-up actions instead.